Key Differences Between OCR and IDP? - iCustoms

 • Generating Results: Post-processing by OCR software improves accuracy.
 Language modelling, context analysis, and error correction refine text recognition.
 This step fixes recognition issues and improves output.

-Process flow of IDP:
+Working of IDP:

 • Document intake: IDP technology uses the document in the form of either a text file (PDF or Word) or images for formatting it.
 Email or document management platform connectors can upload these documents manually or automatically.